 Sabine came to the U.S. from Germany in 2001.
 She grew up with horses firmly involved in family life, she says she and her sister could ride a horse before they could walk.

-Sabine has more than 25-years experience in starting, training and showing dressage and jumping horses in competitions, auctions and mare performance tests.
+Sabine has more than 25-years experience in starting, training and showing dressage, jumping and three-day-eventing.
 She has successfully trained and competed in Germany through “M-Dressur” (equivalent to Fourth Level) and through Prix St. George in the U.S..
 In addition she was a member of her state’s Junior and Young Rider 3-day-eventing team.

 Sabine has earned her bronze and silver medals competing through FEI levels in the USA.
-She graduated from the USDF “L” Education Program for judges training with distinction and has been admitted to the “r” Dressage Judge Program.
+She graduated from the USDF “L” Education Program for judges training with distinction and is on her way to the USEF “r” dressage judges accreditation.

-In her native Germany she is a certified “Reitwart”, has her testate status judging card and received her bronze and silver medals.
+In her native Germany she received her bronze and silver medals, is a certified “Reitwart” and has her testate status judging card.

 Sabine credits her father, Horst Ense, as her most important and influential trainer.
 He was an FEI judge and an international course builder.
 He served as the president of the German Breeding Association and vice president of the German Equestrian Federation (FN).

 Sabine has worked with a variety of members of the German Equestrian Federation, including training with Antonie de Ridder, an FEI trainer who was instrumental in advancing his wife, Alexandra Simons de Ridder and her horse “Chacomo” up to competing in in the 1996 Olympic Games in Atlanta.